FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Knowing that your pet’s allergy symptoms are the result of allergies should bring some sense of relief.
-Once the symptoms are explained, a pet parent can take the proper steps to then help their dog be liberated from the “pixies.”
-But first, determining the cause of your dog’s allergies is an important next step.
+Once the symptoms are explained, a pet parent can take the proper steps to then help their dog.
+But first, it’s important to determine the root cause of your dog’s allergies.

 What Causes Allergies?

 It can take months for an animal’s body to develop an allergic sensitivity to a particular product or even a particular food.
-A pet parent might have fed his or her dog the same food or treats for several months or even years, but a dog can still develop an allergy despite the repeated exposure sans a reaction, says Christina Horst, DVM for AAHA’s Pets Matter.
+A pet parent might have fed his or her dog the same food or treats for several months or even years, but a dog can still develop a food allergy despite the repeated exposure sans a reaction, says Christina Horst, DVM for AAHA’s Pets Matter.

 “Wheat, soy, corn, dairy products, beef and chicken are common causes of food allergies,” Dr. Horst says.
-And most common in pets are flea and environmental allergies versus food and contact allergies.
+The most common in pets, however, are flea and environmental allergies over food and contact allergies.

 The following is a list of some common causes of allergies according to the ASPCA:

 - Tree, grass and weed pollens

 - Mold spores

 - Pet Dander